Rostech/DI.WeatherApp/README.md

 ### 🎉 Did we invert the dependency? 🎉

 To verify that dependency was indeed inverted, we will introduce a change in the Data layer like before.
-🚀 This time the error will be contained only in the ```DI.WeatherApp.Data``` and we don't need to update higher level modules.
+🚀 This time the error will be contained only in the ```DI.WeatherApp.Data``` and we don't need to update higher-level modules.

 ![inverted-dependency](https://user-images.githubusercontent.com/10576276/153450365-a9be6cf7-942d-4ea0-ac14-fed620f9855a.png)